VegaStack/disposable-emails-detector/README.md

 ## ⚠️ Important Notes

 - **API Recommended**: Use `https://disposable-emails-detector.vegastack.com/api/check.json` for optimal performance and real-time checking
-- **Optimized Response**: 30% smaller payload than previous versions for faster loading
 - **Performance**: Domains are pre-sorted alphabetically for optimal lookup performance.
 API provides O(1) hash-based lookups
 - **Multiple Formats**: Use API for web applications, JSON format for bulk processing, CSV for data analysis, or TXT for simple scripts
-- **Reliability**: Custom domain hosted on Cloudflare with 99.9% uptime, automatic SSL, and global CDN
+- **Reliability**: Hosted on Cloudflare with 99.9% uptime, automatic SSL, and global CDN
 - **Error Handling**: All API examples include proper error handling and fallback logic
 - **False Positives**: Some legitimate services might be included; use our [issue template](.github/ISSUE_TEMPLATE/false-positive.md) to report them
 - **Regular Updates**: The list is updated daily with automatic validation and error handling